nrfconnect/sdk-sidewalk/doc/application_development/sidewalk_configuration.rst

 Physical link selection
 ***********************

+Sidewalk end devices can connect over Bluetooth LE only, or over Bluetooth LE together with sub-GHz links (LoRa and FSK).
+Use the following option to include link types in the build.

 * ``CONFIG_SIDEWALK_SUBGHZ_SUPPORT`` - Enables Sidewalk libraries with Bluetooth LE, LoRa, and FSK support.
   Disabling this option results in using Sidewalk libraries with Bluetooth LE support only.
   While this results in a smaller memory footprint for the application, it also limits its functionality, as connectivity over LoRa or FSK is not available.

   .. note::
-     This option is enabled by default when an enabled LoRa trasceiver is enabled with the devicetree chosen property ``zephyr,lora-transceiver``.
+     This option is enabled by default when a LoRa transceiver is enabled with the devicetree chosen property ``zephyr,lora-transceiver``.

 Secure storage
 **************

+Persistent Sidewalk keys can be stored in PSA trusted storage instead of the manufacturing partition.
-Use ``CONFIG_SIDEWALK_CRYPTO_PSA_KEY_STORAGE`` to enable secure storage for persistent Sidewalk keys.
+Use the ``CONFIG_SIDEWALK_CRYPTO_PSA_KEY_STORAGE`` Kconfig option to enable the feature.
-For recommended persistent key storage settings, see :ref:`secure_storage`.
+For storage backend selection and recommended settings, see :ref:`secure_storage`.